Bradley-svg/GB-Heat-Pump-App-V1/docs/observability-setup-checklist.md

 - Open the Grafana dashboard and verify panels light up with fresh data (may require waiting for the next scrape).
 - In Datadog, use the "Test Notifications" feature on each monitor to validate channel wiring.
 - Update the runbooks (`docs/deployment-runbook.md`, `docs/observability.md`) with the date of completion and any environment-specific overrides.
+- Run the cron gap simulation from `docs/observability.md#cron-gap-runbook` (pause or replay logs) at least once per environment to validate alert firing end-to-end.